-The terms "variant" and "mutant" when used in reference to a polypeptide refer to an amino acid sequence that differs by one or more amino acids from another, usually related polypeptide.
+The terms "variant" and "mutant" when used in reference by one or more amino acids from another, usually related polypeptide.
 The variant may have "conservative" changes, wherein a substituted amino acid has similar structural or chemical properties (e.g., replacement of leucine with isoleucine).
 More rarely, a variant may have "non-conservative" changes (e.g., replacement of a glycine with a tryptophan).
 Similar minor variations may also include amino acid deletions or insertions (in other words, additions), or both.
 Guidance in determining which and how many amino acid residues may be substituted, inserted or deleted without abolishing biological activity may be found using computer programs well known in the art, for example, DNAStar software.
 Variants can be tested in functional assays.
 Preferred variants have less than 10%, and preferably less than 5%, and still more preferably less than 2% changes (whether substitutions, deletions, and so on).